d-lord/d-lord.github.io/_posts/2017-12-22-auscert-for-non-techies.md

 Excerpt: If you have not read our previous post on Mason Soiza, I’d suggest you read that first, since he has a long history of buying WordPress plugins in order to place cloaked backlinks on his users’ sites.
 He then uses these backlinks to increase page rank in SERPs (Search Engine Results Pages) since only web crawlers such as Googlebot can read them.

-Simon version: Scumbag buys an existing program and makes it evil.
+*Simon version*: Scumbag buys an existing program and makes it evil.

 -------------------------------------------------------------------------------
 **Fixing Data Breaches Part I: Education**